-The Group auditor and auditor of Charles Vögele Holding AG is paid a fee totalling approximately CHF 658 000 plus another CHF 65 000 for audit-related services plus expenses for carrying out the statutory audit mandate in the business year 2007.
+The Group auditor of Charles Vögele Holding AG is paid a fee totalling CHF 669 000 for carrying out the audit mandate in the business year 2008 plus CHF 204 000 for additional audit-related services.
 The audit contract is for one year, and the appointment of Charles Vögele Holding AG's auditor and Group auditor must be decided by the Annual Shareholders' Meeting.